GPII/universal/documentation/PSPChannel.md

 ### Send Data to PSPChannel Server

-the PSPChannle client can request various actions by transmitting the specified data to the server.
+The PSPChannel client can request various actions by transmitting the specified data to the server.

 ```js
 socket.send(data);